dmbarbour/glas/docs/GlasCLI.md

 ## Configuration

 The glas executable starts by reading a `GLAS_CONF` environment variable and loading the specified file as a [namespace](GlasNamespaces.md).
-This doesn't need to be a local file; we could load a package folder or URL.
-But if unspecified, the default location is `"~/.config/glas/conf.g"` in Linux or `"%AppData%\glas\conf.g"` on Windows.
+If unspecified, the default location is `"~/.config/glas/conf.g"` in Linux or `"%AppData%\glas\conf.g"` on Windows.

 The configuration namespace defines functions to evaluate runtime options such as persistent storage, caching, filesystem access, logging, etc..
 The set of configurable features is ad-hoc and runtime-specific, albeit subject to de-facto standardization.
 Many options, such as logging, may be application-specific: the configuration can query application 'settings' when evaluating application-specific options.
 To simplify portability and security, application settings are never directly observed by the glas executable.